fluxo-js/fluxo/README.md

 Attributes contracts allow you to define default values and custom parsing/dumping logics to your store's attributes.
 To use them you need to specify the contracts on the class property `attributes` with the following properties:

 * `defaultValue`: the default value used on the store initialization and the [#reset method](#reset).
-* `parse`: the function that receives the value on the argument and returns the value parsed.
+* `parser`: the function that receives the value on the argument and returns the value parsed.
 * `dump`: the function that receives the value on the argument and returns the result to [#toJSON method](#tojson).
 The default dump logic calls `toJSON` on the value.
 * `required` (boolean): warning on the console when an attribute is required and is missing on the initialization or [#unsetAttribute method](#unsetattribute).